Corrick Family Entertainers: Australia

 In September 1907, the second-youngest daughter, Jessie, joined the family on tour.
 The same month, the family decided to travel overseas, and embarked on a short tour of India and the Far East.
 For the next few months they performed in India, Ceylon, Balochistan (part of modern Pakistan), Malaysia, and Singapore.

 In December 1908, the family was holidaying in England with family, and "furthering their studies under the best masters."
 Alice took private lessons from Signor Moretti of the Royal Academy of Music, and achieved high praise from Madame Mathilde Marchesi of Paris.

+During their Australian tour starting in June 1909, the Corricks hired a "steam motor coach" (railcar) and goods van to travel between settlements in the north of South Australia, which were devoid of made roads.

 The Corricks returned to Perth in June 1909, and immediately set out on another Australian tour, their longest yet, taking in the Western Australian goldfields, South Australia, Tasmania, Victoria, New South Wales and Queensland.

 In November 1912, the youngest daughter, Elsie, finally joined the family, making it complete for the first time since their early tours in New Zealand.
 After leaving school in New Zealand in 1910, Elsie had trained at the Garcia School of Music in Sydney, under the director Madame Ellen Christian, Nellie Melba's first teacher.
 Elsie rapidly became the star of the Corrick performances after Alice left the tours in 1913.

-Farewell New Zealand Tour
+Farewell New Zealand tour

 Following Albert's death in March 1914, the family made a final tour of New Zealand.
 They were warmly welcomed by audiences, but were by now sharing the programme with various other performances.
 This 'farewell tour' lasted until July 1915, when the family, exhausted by years of almost continuous performance, decided to settle in Launceston, in Tasmania.